 - What groups do you belong to? (e.g. Cancer support group, ski club, bible study)

 - What groups/networks do your close family/friends belong to? (e.g. Your kids, partner, parents, neighbors)

 Another one to check out is your FB network.
 And I've got sad news for you here.
-It used to be a lot easier to map connections but FB made a change to their API in early 2015 that doesn't allow APIs to pull data on your friends.
-XX It was SO much easier before!
-But do not fear, you can do two things:
+It used to be a lot easier to map connections but FB made a change to their API in early 2015 that doesn't allow APIs to pull data on your friends. 🙁 It was SO much easier before!
+But here's how you can do it manually:

 Since a travel niche can be a certain destination, this will help uncover any themes in what type of destinations you like.

-- Of the places you've been, what are your favorites?
+- Of the places you've been to, what are your favorites?

 - What places are you dying to see?

 - What do the destinations you listed above have in common? (e.g. castles, weather, good food)